Truncated cube: Related polyhedra

 The truncated cube is related to other polyhedra and tilings in symmetry.

 The truncated cube is one of a family of uniform polyhedra related to the cube and regular octahedron.

 Symmetry mutations

 This polyhedron is topologically related as a part of sequence of uniform truncated polyhedra with vertex configurations (3.2n.2n), and [n,3] Coxeter group symmetry, and a series of polyhedra and tilings n.8.8.

 Alternated truncation

 Truncating alternating vertices of the cube gives the chamfered tetrahedron, i.e. the edge truncation of the tetrahedron.

 The truncated triangular trapezohedron is another polyhedron which can be formed from cube edge truncation.

 Related polytopes

 The truncated cube, is second in a sequence of truncated hypercubes:

 Truncated cubical graph

 In the mathematical field of graph theory, a truncated cubical graph is the graph of vertices and edges of the truncated cube, one of the Archimedean solids.
 It has 24 vertices and 36 edges, and is a cubic Archimedean graph.

+As a Hamiltonian cubic graph, it can be represented by LCF notation as LCF[2,-9,-2,2,9,-2]4.